claraibarzabal-portfolio/claraibarzabal-portfolio/README.md

 # Clara Ibarzabal 👋

 Hello, I'm a Data Science and Machine Learning Specialist with a passion for transforming complex data into actionable insights.
-I am proficient in full-stack development, specializing in Python/Django, Java/Spring, and JavaScript/React.
+I am also proficient in full-stack development, specializing in Python/Django, Java/Spring, and JavaScript/React.

 ## 🔍 Areas of Expertise